-- Nelson R.C., "Flight stability and automatic control", McGraw-Hill International Editions, 1998.
+- 1. Nelson R.C., "Flight stability and automatic control", McGraw-Hill International Editions, 1998.
 ISBN 9780071158381. - 2.
 Ian Moir, Allan Seabridge, "Aircraft Systems: Mechanical, Electrical and Avionics Subsystems Integration", John Wiley & Sons, 2011.
 ISBN 978111965006.

-SEE Question paper is to be set for 100 marks and the marks scored will be proportionately reduced to 50.
-There will be two full questions (with a maximum of four sub questions) from each reducedto 50.
+SEE Question paper is to be set for 100 marks and the marks scored will be proportionately reducedto 50.
 There will be two full questions (with a maximum of four sub questions) from each module carrying 20 marks each.
 Students are required to answer any five full questions choosing at least onefull question from each module.